fosshostorg/policy/README.md

     In fact, our below use of the term may be more or less as the org contributers may intend, when stated in self-reflective terms:

-    Each category identifies items (or steps, etc), in reporting, on whether and the degree to which this document is complete and correct and any exceptions or risks of note as may specifically relate to the operation of our organization or technologies.
+    Each of our categories identifies items (steps, etc) where we may report, for example, whether and the degree to which this document is complete and correct and among/within measure and publicly state any known and long term risks or exceptions.

     **In practice**, this requires us to list our reporting categories (which we do here, below) and also to adjust markers as we work.